E-C37/Python_Sales-Superstore-Analysis/README.md

 points that make this business profitable or not.
 Each key point could consist of a visualization or a clear aggregated table for instance.
 You can use Jupyter markdown paragraphs to clearly explain each output of your analysis.
-Each project group must have a maximum of 3 members.
-The deadline for sending your complete python notebook file for each group is Friday February 19th, 2021 at midnight.
-Upload your Jupyter notebook directly on the dedicated space on Campus (at the beginning of your notebook, make sure to provide the names of all the members of your group).